keldu/WiiWeight/README.md

 Compile with 'gcc -o wiiweight wiiweight.c'.
 It's not that hard.

 To use this the wii balance board has to be connected and you have to know which number it has assigned in udev.
-Use 'evtest' to check which number is assigned to the balance board and pass it './wiiweight /dev/input/event$X'.
+Use 'evtest' to check which number $X is assigned to the balance board and pass it with './wiiweight /dev/input/event$X'.

+The program will show the current measurement and the kalman filtered measurement in cout.